yuhao-zh/parallax/README.md

 parallax run --host 0.0.0.0
 ```

-When running `parallax run` for the first time or after an update, some basic info (like version and gpu name) might be sent to help improve the project.
+When running `parallax run` for the first time or after an update, the code version info might be sent to help improve the project.
 To disable this, use the `-u` flag:
 ```sh
 parallax run -u
 ```